Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 --embed-certs=true

-The <() process substitution passes Vault output directly as a file descriptor. --embed-certs=true bakes the cert data directly into the kubeconfig so it's self-contained — no external file dependency that can break if files move or get deleted.
+The <() process substitution passes Vault output directly as a file descriptor. --embed-certs=true bakes the cert data into the kubeconfig so there's no external file dependency.

 Set the Context